Donald in Mathmagic Land

-Donald in Mathmagic Land is a 1959 American animated-live-action featurette produced by Walt Disney Productions and featuring Donald Duck.
+Donald in Mathmagic Land is an American live-action animated featurette produced by Walt Disney Productions and featuring Donald Duck.
 The short was directed by Hamilton Luske (with Wolfgang Reitherman, Les Clark, and Joshua Meador as sequence directors) and was released on June 26, 1959.
 It was nominated for an Academy Award for Best Documentary (Short Subject) at the 32nd Academy Awards, and became a widely viewed educational film in American schools of the 1960s and beyond.

 Plot

-1: Very Strange

-The film begins with Donald Duck, holding a hunting rifle, passing through a doorway to find that he has entered Mathmagic Land.
+The film begins with Donald Duck, holding a hunting rifle, as he passes through a doorway to find he has entered Mathmagic Land.
 This "mighty strange" fantasy land contains trees with square roots, a stream flowing with numbers, and a walking pencil that plays tic-tac-toe.
 A geometric bird recites (almost perfectly) the first 15 digits of pi.
-Donald soon hears the voice of the unseen "True Spirit of Adventure" (Paul Frees), who will guide him on his journey through "the wonderland of mathematics".
+Donald soon hears the voice of the unseen "True Spirit of Adventure", who will guide him on his journey through "the wonderland of mathematics".

-2: The Time Of Pythagoras

-Donald is initially not interested in exploring Mathmagic Land, believing that math is just for "eggheads".
-When "Mr. Spirit" suggests a connection between math and music, though, Donald is intrigued.
-First, Donald discovers the relationships between octaves and string length which develop the musical scale of today.
+Donald is initially not interested in exploring this foreign land, believing that mathematics is just for "eggheads" until "Mr. Spirit" suggests a fascinating connection between math and music.
+Intrigued, Donald discovers the relationships between octaves and string length which form the musical scale of today.
 Next, Donald finds himself in ancient Greece, where Pythagoras and his contemporaries are discovering these same relationships.
 Pythagoras (on the harp), a flute player, and a double bass player hold a "jam session" which Donald joins after a few moments using a vase as a bongo drum.
-Pythagoras' mathematical discoveries are, as the Spirit explains, the basis of today's music, and that music would not exist without "eggheads".
-The segment ends with a sequence of live action musicians playing both jazz and classical music and Pythagoras' pals fading away.
+Pythagoras' mathematical discoveries are, as the Spirit explains, the basis of today's music, and that no type of music could have ever existed without "eggheads".
+The segment ends with a sequence of live-action musicians playing both jazz and classical music and Pythagoras' acquaintances magically disappearing.

-3: The Golden Rectangle

 After shaking hands with Pythagoras, who then vanishes, Donald finds on his hand a pentagram, the symbol of the secret Pythagorean society.
-The Spirit then shows Donald how the mysterious golden section appears in the pentagram.
-Next, the pentagram is shown to contain the pattern for constructing golden rectangles many times over.
+The Spirit then shows Donald how the mysterious golden section appears in this ancient magic star.
+Next, the star itself is shown to contain the pattern for constructing golden rectangles many times over.
 According to the Spirit, the golden rectangle has influenced both ancient and modern cultures in many ways.
 Donald then learns how the golden rectangle appears in many ancient buildings, such as the Parthenon and the Notre Dame cathedral.
 Paintings such as the Mona Lisa and various sculptures such as the Venus de Milo contain several golden rectangles.
 The use of the golden rectangle is found in modern architecture, such as the United Nations building in New York City.
-Modern painters have also rediscovered the magic of the golden rectangles.
+Modern painters have also rediscovered the infinite mathematical magic of stars and golden rectangles.